Understanding how handicapping works in horse racing is imperative if you’re to succeed.

 When trading it’s often a case of anticipation, letting profits run or cutting those losses short.
-All of which are quite variable.
+All of which is quite variable.
 This is what makes trading harder than your usual flash in the pan ‘system’.
 Knowing the variables well and how they function is an advantage in itself.

-This is also the reason the potential up-side is so much more rewarding too… if it’s easy, its overall worth is often less.
+This is also the reason the potential upside is so much more rewarding too… if it’s easy, its overall worth is often less.
 Unless you’re a horse racing trainer cheating the system! haha.

 If you found this post useful, drop me a comment below!